 Who can invest with the Cornerstone Fund?

 Individuals, parents and grandparents, kids saving for college, people looking for a great way to invest their IRAs.
 Churches wanting to invest in a way that supports the mission of the UCC.
 Cemetery societies, altar guilds, clubs and committees.
-Any person or organization affiliated with the United Church of Christ may invest with the Cornerstone Fund and enjoy the special privilege of helping to build the church — while enjoying a great rate of return.
+Any person or organization affiliated with the United Church of Christ can invest with the Cornerstone Fund and feel good about helping to build the church — while enjoying a great rate of return.

 Why does the Fund offer two types of investments?